Hurricane Eta exploded before hitting Nicaragua, but we may never know how strong it was

 “We value every piece of reliable data for the forecasting process,” said Dennis Feltgen, a public affairs officer at the National Hurricane Center, in an email.
 “With continuous data flowing from NOAA satellites and land-based radar in Central America, this brief lapse in aircraft missions — to ensure the safety of the crew members — did not affect our operations.”

-It’s been a taxing season for Hurricane Hunter operations, both logistically, but also in other ways.
+It’s been a taxing season for hurricane hunter operations, both logistically, but also in other ways.
 NOAA’s two WP-3D Orion aircraft have flown a combined 416.7 hours on research and reconnaissance missions, Shannon said.
 Last season, which included slow-moving Category 5 Hurricane Dorian, only demanded 337.7 hours.

 A NOAA-operated, specially equipped Gulfstream jet also flew 194 hours this year, compared to roughly 146 last year.
 The hyperactive season has forced NOAA to blow through its flight budget for his year, dipping heftily into next season’s funds.